 Annual work may be done by the locator or owner or someone in privity with him, or by one who has an equitable interest.
-Thus a lessee may do the work and, in fact, is generally obligated to do so by the terms of the lease.
+A lessee may do the work.
 A stockholder may do the work on claims held by his company.
 However, labor or improvements by a trespasser or a stranger to the title will not inure to the benefit of the claimant.

-Annual assessment work is not required upon a millsite nor upon a tunnel location.
+Annual assessment work is not required upon a mill site nor upon a tunnel location.
 However, failure to prosecute the work on a tunnel for six months constitutes an abandonment of the right to all underground veins on the line of the tunnel.
+Money spent on a tunnel location is considered as spent on the lodes which may have been discovered and located, for the purpose of the annual assessment work requirement.